Kinetic Monte Carlo

 Step 2: Specify the species

 The gas and surface species can be added on the left panel.
-There you can switch between the different input settings via the tabs.
-In this step we will start with the Gas species.
+In this panel you can switch between the different input settings via the tabs.
+In this step we will start with the Gas species tab.

 We will use the following gas species in our setup: